Transformative change begins with you.

 Throughout the year, you’ll be mentored by a veteran dean, benefiting from regular virtual coaching sessions to help you conceptualize and implement transformative change.
 You’ll explore four core fellowship themes, learning new mindsets to motivate your actions as a leader.
 Along the way, you’ll build a network of peers firmly committed to creating equitable outcomes for future teachers and their students.
-Don’t miss out on this unique opportunity — the deadline to apply for the 2021-22 fellowship is April 2, 2021.
+Don’t miss out on this unique opportunity!
 Not quite ready to apply?
-Email email@example.com to request more information.
+Email firstname.lastname@example.org to request more information.

 2021 Fellowship Details

 - Monthly virtual learning sessions (September – June)